aejensen/computing-biostat-ucph/README.md

-# biostat@UCPH High-Performance Computing facilities
+# biostat@UCPH HPC facilities

-Biostat @ UCPH has access to a small linux computing cluster consisting of two servers called **cox** (official name: `biostatcomp01fl`) and **rao** (official name: `biostatcomp02fl`).
+biostat@UCPH has access to a small linux computing cluster consisting of two servers called **cox** (official name: `biostatcomp01fl`) and **rao** (official name: `biostatcomp02fl`).

 Each server has 128 cores and 512 GB of memory.
 The cluster is suitable for simulations and other parallel computing tasks.

-If you submit a job to the cluster you are thus capable of running 256 calculations simulataneously (see section later about jobs with a long execution time).
+If you submit a job to the cluster you are thus capable of running 256 calculations simulataneously (see the section later about jobs with a long execution time).

 In order to avoid that multiple users disturb each others computations and to ensure a fair allocation of our ressources, all computing tasks **have** to be